saadehmd/ros2bag_triggered/README.md

 Every trigger essentially registers a persistant occurance of a triggering condition.
 The `TriggerRecorderNode` owns and manages these triggers and binds them to the respective topic-subscribers being used to monitor the triggering condition. `TriggerRecorderNode` records a bag for a pre-configured duration and buffers all the triggers in this duration.
 At the end, this bag is marked as "Triggered" and moved to user-configured directory for stashing all the triggered bags.
 The `TriggerRecorderNode` then resets all the triggers and opens a new bag for recording.

 ## Bag-cropping:
 The users also have option to crop only the interesting(triggered) duration from the whole bag.
-This cropped section of the bag is from ```start_time``` of the earliest occuring trigger to the ```ènd_time``` of latest occuring trigger.
+This cropped section of the bag is from ```start_time``` of the earliest occuring trigger to the ```end_time``` of latest occuring trigger.
 Users can also add a sort of padding or gap on each end of crop point.
 This is useful because, the events leading upto the point of a trigger situation might be equally interesting as the triggering situation itself.
 This is configured by the ```crop_gap``` parameter explained in following sections.

 ## Useage:
 Working with ros2bag_triggered follows a simple paradigm:-